giantswarm/oauth2-proxy-app/README.md

 # oauth2-proxy-app

-Reverse OAuth2 Proxy that handles authentication for GS web frontends.
+Reverse OAuth2 proxy that handles authentication for GS web frontends.

 It is build upon the [oauth2-proxy/oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy), with the configuration: